cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 #### `-querier.ingester-streaming=true`

-Querier can be configured to make use of streamed responses from ingester at this point (`-querier.ingester-streaming=true`).
+If querier was configured to disable ingester streaming during migration (required for Cortex 1.3.0), Querier can be configured to make use of streamed responses from ingester at this point (`-querier.ingester-streaming=true`).

 ## Rollback